saaimulation/Project-Aero/practice-lap-CAD/README.md

 - Smooth transition into the nose, with limited fillet radius (≤ 25 mm).
 - Active aero (Z/X modes) is permitted, but not included in my first version.

+**What this means for me**
+- I need to design within a narrower span and tighter FIA boxes.
+- Endplates must stay simple and legal; no overcomplicated tricks.
+- Flap geometry has to respect the fixed hinge axis.
+- Active aero is allowed in the regs, but I’ll skip it for now.
+- My target is a clean, rule-aware baseline wing that can be tested in CFD and the tunnel.

 📂 The full regulations can be found in this repo:
 `/practice-lap-CAD/fia_2026_technical_regulations.pdf`

-**What this means for me**
-For my CAD model, the narrower span and reference boxes mean I can’t just copy an old design, everything has to fit inside tighter boundaries.
-The endplates in particular are more restricted, so I’ll need to keep them simple and legal.
-The flap hinge is fixed by the regs, so the geometry has to respect that axis.
-Active aero is allowed, but I’ll skip it for now and focus on building a clean, rule-aware baseline wing that can actually be tested in CFD and the tunnel.

 ---